 If God has changed your life and you want to take the next step in your faith journey, we invite you to make this public declaration.

-Have you already been baptised?
+Have you already been baptized?
 Congrats!
 We’re here to help you on your journey!

 Because we should follow the example set by Jesus.

 At that time Jesus came from Nazareth and was baptized by John in the river.” —Mark 1:9

 Because Jesus commands it.

 Jesus said; “Go then, to all people everywhere and make them my disciples, baptize them in the name of the father, the son, and the Holy Spirit, and then teach them to obey everything I have commanded you.